batulmonarchy/batulmonarchy/README.md

 ## Introduction

-I'm a person that has a wide range of interests, but one in which struck me the most was the digital world.
-It all started back at 2006, it was just your average day then my uncle brought what was supposed to be a laptop.
-I was intrigued, it was interest and curiosity at first sight, it was as if I were struck in awe on how on earth can you interact and control the screen to your own accord?
-I thought screens during those times were just for viewing.
-Then he showed me this weird digital game that I instantly fell inlove with, you were a fish that had to eat smaller fish than you until you become the biggest of all fishes and finish the level, I got addicted and adapted rapidly in this amazing metal object with electricity.
-Fast forward here I am now a recent IT Graduate aspiring for an Associate Role in Networking/Security/Cloud/Systems.
-Additionally, I have deep appreciation for liberal arts ever since a young age, and I've continued to carry this up until present - it has gave me such a broad perspective not only in human experience, but also towards the implications and complexities of living in a digital society.
+It all started back at 2006, my uncle introduced me to a laptop and a captivating game where you controlled a fish that grew by consuming smaller ones, This initial awe for interactive technology quickly evolved into a deep passion, my love for discovery, tinkering hardware, creating and solving problems grew exponentially.
+Fast forward, recently graduated with an IT Degree, I am now aspiring for an Associate Role in Networking, Security, Cloud, or Systems.
+Alongside my chosen profession, I have a lifelong appreciation for liberal arts, which has enriched my understanding of both human experience and the complexities of our digital society.

 ## Resume & CV